papistan/FrontEndTrivia/README.md

-# Front-End Trivia
+# Front End Trivia
-A responsive front end-focused trivia app to test your conceptual knowledge in phone screen-style question/answers
+An open source, front end-focused trivia app to rapidly discover new concepts through short question/answer format - flip through decks of cards based on your interests.

+There's no better way to learn concepts, frameworks, languages or new technologies than to just dive in and build something.
+However, lists like [this](http://thatjsdude.com/interview/index.html), [this](https://codeburst.io/10-javascript-concepts-you-need-to-know-for-interviews-136df65ecce) and [this](https://medium.freecodecamp.org/the-5-things-you-need-to-know-to-understand-react-a1dbd5d114a3) are passed around for a reason - they're a great way to quickly find discover core concepts to dive into later.
+The idea behind this app is to provide a slightly more interactive version of these lists, with flash-card functionality for added self-testing.

+Responsively designed for use mobile and desktop (so pull this out at the busstop and learn something new).

-- Welcoming submissions of questions on a host of front end-related topics.
-Submit pull request for added questions on [Reducers - Decks](https://github.com/papistan/FrontEndTrivia/blob/master/src/reducers/reducer_decks.js)
+Welcoming submissions of questions on a host of front end-related topics.
+See issues, add issues and submit pr for added questions on [Reducers - Decks](https://github.com/papistan/FrontEndTrivia/blob/master/src/reducers/reducer_decks.js)

 ### Installing